Small boat at Little Ambergris Cay in the Turks and Caicos

 Juniper Hole and the Crossing Place Trail in the Turks and Caicos

 The Crossing Place Trail offers some of the most impressive vistas of any coastline in the Turks and Caicos.
-Located on the island of Middle Caicos, this trail navigates the historical route that was used to travel between Middle Caicos and North Caicos.
-The path leads from the settlement of Conch Bar, to the Mudjin Harbour area, then to Juniper Hole, then to Well Cay, Conch Cay, and then North Caicos.
+Located on the island of Middle Caicos, this trail navigates the historical route that people used to travel on foot between Middle Caicos and North Caicos.
+The path leads from the settlement of Conch Bar to the Mudjin Harbour area, then to Juniper Hole, past Well Cay and Conch Cay, and finally, to North Caicos.

 The Crossing Place Trail currently leads along high limestone cliffs with interspersed beaches.
 There’s wildlife to spot, interesting flotsam and beachcombing, the Blowing Hole feature, and much more.